The Coolest Ever Homemade Mary Poppins and Bert Couple Costume

 The last project for the outfit was the hat.
 The Skimmer hat, as it is called, that Bert wears turns out to be a very expensive and not really thrift shop material.
 I was able to make do with a hat very similar to Bert’s with a few alterations.
 The hat I used started out with a flimsy brim and a bit of a domed top, and as you can see in the movie, the original has a very stiff brim, square edges, and a flat top.

-For this, I took some white thread, not really visible to the naked eye, and I synched down the top of the hat.
+For this, I took some white thread, not really visible to the naked eye, and I synced down the top of the hat.
 I pulled the edges to look squarer so that it made the dome become flat.
 To stiffen the brim, I used craft glue that dries clear.
 I coated the top and bottom of the brim with the glue.
 I then proceeded by tacking down the brim to a flat piece of cardboard with wax paper over it.
 This held the brim flat during the drying process so that when I took it off the board and wax paper, it held its form.
 The hat originally had a black band around it.
 I removed that and went back to the scrap-linen pile where I found a cut up white cotton t-shirt.

 I measured, ironed, cut, and sewed the fabric to form a new band that could be applied to the hat.
-I measured the lines and painted the new band to resemble the very one used in the movie.
-I then proceeded to glue the new band onto the hat.
+Then, I measured the lines and painted the new band to resemble the very one used in the movie.
+Next, I proceeded to glue the new band onto the hat.
 This was the last creative bit of construction to my outfit.
 The last things I needed were turquoise socks and a bow tie.
 I found these at the store along with a cheap pair of white shoes to complete the outfit.

 Hello it’s Heather again.
 This stage will probably take you the least amount of time and is really exciting.
 Now it is time to make last minute improvements to the costume so it is pristine in time for your Halloween festivities.
 It typically includes many small detailed tasks that most people won’t even notice you had to do.
 But if done well, it can give your costume a little more magic and help it last a lot longer.